- It is a mission driven activity;

 - It adopts a developmental approach for the students; and

 - It follows a capacity-building model with its partners.

-All of the College’s CEL activities and programs are directly tied to TCNJ’s official mission that The College will be a national exemplar in the education of those who seek to sustain and advance the communities in which they live.
-It reminds us that an excellent education often calls for us to explore and examine the world beyond the campus; where we can more often participate in discussions and engage in experiences that are truely transformative.
+All of the College’s CEL activities and programs are directly tied to TCNJ’s official mission.
+It reminds us that an excellent education often calls for us to explore and examine the world beyond the campus; where we can more often participate in discussions and engage in experiences that are truly transformative.
 These experiences are even more profound and impactful when we have opportunities to learn while we work with others to make a positive difference in our communities, applying our knowledge and skills to some of society’s most pressing problems as well as challenges.